robert-cronin/kubelitedb/README.md

 Note: sqlite is a file based database, so this is an antipattern, this repo is just for learning how to build controllers and plugins on top of k8s.
 Use at your own risk :).
+If there is any interest, I can expand and add support for automatic backups, there might be some interest for Edge computing and IoT data collection.

 # KubeLiteDB